vackosar/vackosar.github.io/_posts/2021-08-24-expire-span-scaling-transformer-by-predicting-token-forgetting.md

   - compressed tokens are appended into the span
   - fixed compression window
 - adaptively increase span e.g. [Adaptive-Span]
+  - learns to increase span when needed
   - similar to this paper
-  - except predicts span length instead of token forgetting
+  - except predicts span length instead of memory forgetting

 <figure class="figure">
     <img